AvedEd/TorrentPlayer-Tizen/README.md

 1. Format a USB drive to FAT32.
 2. Create a folder in the root directory named exactly `userwidget`.
 3. Copy your `TorrentPlayer.wgt` file into the `userwidget` folder.
 4. Plug the USB drive into your turned-on TV.
-Installation will start automatically.
 #### Method 2: Via PC and Developer Mode (For all modern Tizen models)
 1. Open the TV apps menu (`Apps`).
 2. Press `1, 2, 3, 4, 5` sequentially on a standard remote.
 The hidden **Developer Mode** window will open.